sabeelmansuri/Epigenomics/README.md

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Seq.png" width=450px/>
 <i><b>Figure 11</b> Wetlab protocol for ChIP-Seq.</i>

 Let’s take an example: We have two samples of DNA, one for clear cell renal carcinoma and one for regular kidney cells.<sup>12</sup> We want to find sites where expression is higher in the clear cell renal carcinoma sample in order to potential histone modification sites.
-For this example, we will be using H3K27ac, meaning that there is an acetylation at histone 3, at location 27.
+For this example, we will be using H3K27ac, meaning that there is acetylation at histone 3, at location 27.
 Given what we’ve learned about histone acetylation and ChIP-seq, how do we find these modification sites?

 We know that histone acetylation happens when acetyl group attaches to the histone tails of certain proteins by HAT.
-So by using ChIP, we can find where on our DNA sequence these acetyl groups are using protein specific antibodies in our case, we will use anti-histone H3K27ac.
+So by using ChIP, we can find where on our DNA sequence these acetyl groups are using protein-specific antibodies in our case, we will use anti-histone H3K27ac.

 #### Lab Technique
 Here is the basic protocol<sup>7</sup> for both samples: